MicrosoftDocs/quantum-docs/articles/includes/quickstart-qiskit-include-ionq.md

 ## Run on IonQ QPU

-To connect to real hardware (a Quantum Processing Unit, or QPU), simply provide the name of the target `"ionq.qpu"` to the `provider.get_backend` method:
+To connect to real hardware (a [Quantum Processor Unit](xref:microsoft.quantum.target-profiles#quantum-processing-units-qpu-different-profiles) (QPU)), simply provide the name of the target `"ionq.qpu"` to the `provider.get_backend` method:

 ```python
 qpu_backend = provider.get_backend("ionq.qpu")